rantyd/odoo/README.md

 # odoo

-My first repository on GitHub

-I love ☕, 🍕 and 🎮.

-That's all !
+I learn Odoo.
+Can you help me ?

+Thanks a lot !